Women in Science

 Some women had applied for competitive personal doctoral fellowships.
 Those who were already working in research were often encouraged to do this by their supervisor.
 Xin had a permanent job as a researcher in an institute in China, where she applied for a fellowship with the World Health Organisation and won the award.
 Barbara had a difficult time with doctoral funding because as an Italian citizen she was ineligible at that time to apply for British fellowships.
 She was awarded a salaried Junior Research Fellowship at Green College.

 Helen A, a GP, was awarded an Academic Clinical Fellowship (ACF).
-This meant that she had an extra year in which to complete her GP training.
-She had four years instead of the standard three, and she spent the extra year doing research in the university department where she is now a doctoral student.
+This meant that she had four years instead of three in which to complete her GP training.
+She spent the extra year doing research in the university department where she is now a doctoral student.
 As well as practicing as a GP she was able to get involved in several research projects.
 During this time she applied successfully for a Doctoral Research Fellowship, funded by the National Institute for Health Research.

-Eleanor had finished her job as a hospital registrar.
-She was determined to start some research, whether or not she found funding.
+Eleanor had finished her job as a hospital registrar and was determined to start some research, whether or not she found funding.
 She went to work unpaid for three months in order to collect some data so that she could apply for a fellowship.
 She said that getting that initial funding is a ‘really difficult stepping stone.’
+Angela was able to secure funding for her PhD from an industry partner.

 Some women described the arduous process of filling in application forms, the hard work and the ‘nerve wracking’ fellowship interviews.
 They made useful suggestions for other women planning to write a fellowship application, such as ‘leave plenty of time’ and ‘don’t be disheartened if not successful first time’ (for more see ‘Obtaining fellowship funding and other grants’)